gorda/istio.io/content/en/docs/ops/configuration/security/root-transition/index.md

 istio-pilot-569bc6d9c-tfwjr   1/1     Running   0          11m
 {{< /text >}}

-### Why can't I deploy new workloads with the sidecar-injector?
+### Why can't I deploy new workloads with the sidecar-injector?{#why-can't-i-deploy-new-workloads-with-the-sidecar-injector}

 This may happen if you did not upgrade to 1.0.8, 1.1.8 or later.
 Try to restart the sidecar injector.